-- Replacing the muffler(s) and/or the entire exhaust system with parts not certified to be noise legal for street use. - Removing or modifying the muffler internal baffles in any way. - 3.
-Replacing the air intake/cleaner assembly with one not certified to be noise legal for street use. - Modifying the air intake/cleaner assembly in such a way as to make the vehicle no longer noise legal for street use.
+- Replacing the muffler(s) and/or the entire exhaust system with parts not certified for gas pollutant emissions and/or noise legal for street use. - Removing or modifying the muffler internal baffles in any way. - Replacing the air intake/cleaner assembly with one not certified as legal in terms of pollutant gas emissions and/or noise legal for street use. - 4.
+Modifying the air intake/cleaner assembly in such a way as to make the vehicle no longer legal in terms of polluting gas emissions and/or noise for street use.